New Multi-region uptime checks and custom-domain status pages

 HTTP / ping / TCP / port checks Core uptime checks for owned services x ~

-DNS / SSL / domain-expiry checks Detect DNS, TLS, and renewal failures before users do ~ x ~ ~ ~
+DNS / SSL / domain-expiry checks Detect DNS, TLS, and renewal failures through scheduled checks ~ x ~ ~ ~

 Heartbeat / cron monitors Passive check-ins for scheduled jobs x x x x ~